NishadRaval/aistock/AI-Finance-Project/README.md

 ## 📸 App Screenshots

-*(Note: Just make sure your screenshot files are named `desktop-view.png` and `mobile-view.png` and are in the same folder as this file!)*

 | Desktop View | Mobile View |
 | :---: | :---: |
 | ![AI Stock Analyzer Desktop View](AI-Stock.png) | ![AI Stock Analyzer Mobile View](AIstock.png) |